NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

       <li>A review of these assignments must be performed at least every two years.</li>
       <li>By a vote of at least 1/3rd of the Governing Board, a staff member or committee member may be suspended for no more than 14 days, during which time the Governing Board must vote on a 2/3rds motion to remove or restore them to their position.
 At the end of 14 days, if they have not been removed, they shall be automatically reinstated.</li>
     </ol>
-    <li>Agents and officers will have custody of Non-Partisan Party assets and responsibilities for deploying them to advance the Non-Partisan Party’s goals.</li>
+    <li>Agents and officers will have custody of Non-Partisan Delaware assets and responsibilities for deploying them to advance Non-Partisan Delaware’s goals.</li>
     <ol type="i">
       <li>All agents must sign waivers acknowledging the Party’s ownership of said assets, agreeing to non-disclosure of proprietary information, and guaranteeing the assets’ return upon resignation or removal as well as recovery of damages in the event of a contract violation requiring legal action to correct.</li>
-      <li>Any assets developed for the Non-Partisan Party’s use shall remain the property of their creators unless they explicitly transfer ownership of that property, at which point the Non-Partisan Party shall assign an agent for its maintenance.</li>
+      <li>Any assets developed for Non-Partisan Delaware’s use shall remain the property of their creators unless they explicitly transfer ownership of that property, at which point Non-Partisan Delaware shall assign an agent for its maintenance.</li>
-      <li>Any assets assigned to an agent who is unable to secure possession of them from the previous agent shall have the Non-Partisan Party’s full authority to pursue a claim against the individual possessing the asset to secure its return.</li>
+      <li>Any assets assigned to an agent who is unable to secure possession of them from the previous agent shall have Non-Partisan Delaware’s full authority to pursue a claim against the individual possessing the asset to secure its return.</li>
     </ol>
     <li>Agents may delegate to others but shall be responsible to the Party for their delegates’ conduct and compliance with Party policies and these Bylaws.</li>
     <li>At each meeting of the Governing Board or its subcommittees, a Chair and Secretary Pro-Tem will be selected for the duration of the meeting by a majority vote.</li>
     <ol type="i">
       <li>If nominations occur as a result of these meetings, these individuals shall be the presiding officers for the purpose of filing certificates of nomination and certificates of party title to the Commissioner of Elections.</li>
-      <li>These temporary officers may also submit certificates of party title to the Commissioner of Elections on behalf of the Non-Partisan Party when directed.</li>
+      <li>These temporary officers may also submit certificates of party title to the Commissioner of Elections on behalf of Non-Partisan Delaware when directed.</li>
     </ol>
   </ol>